The New Gatekeepers: How proprietary algorithms increasingly determine the news we see

 Fortunately, our human brains can employ new information in ways that algorithms cannot.
 Understanding the influential roles of algorithms on our lives—including how they operate as gatekeepers of the news stories we are most likely to see—allows us to take greater control of our individual online experiences.
 Based on greater individual awareness and control, we can begin to organize collectively to expose and oppose algorithmic bias and censorship.

 Andy Lee Roth, PhD, is associate director of Project Censored where he coordinates the Project’s Campus Affiliates Program, a news media research network of several hundred students and faculty at two dozen colleges and universities across North America.
-He co-edited the Project’s newest yearbook, State of the Free Press 2021 (Seven Stories Press) and his work has been published in a number of outlets, including Index on Censorship, In These Times, YES!
+He co-edits the Project’s State of the Free Press yearbook series and his work has been published in a number of outlets, including Index on Censorship, In These Times, YES!
 Magazine, Media, Culture & Society, and the International Journal of Press/Politics.

 Big Techcorporate mediaFacebookGooglemainstream mediapress censorshipTwitterYouTube